 Here are a few hydrocolloid dressings available at our local Chemist: Band-Aid Advanced Healing for $8.49 (10 pack), Compeed Blister Plasters for $12.99, (5 Pack), Nexcare has waterproof bandages for $7.99 (10 Pack).
 They recommended you always use Alcohol swabs over the area to remove any excess skin oils before applying for the best result.
 Thanks, Steve and the team at Emporio Pharmacy for always looking after our patients with the best products and the best advice.

 When to change the dressing:

 Island dressing: when you see strike through or fluid/wetness/soiling on the outside of your dressing, germs can get in.
 This is the time for a new one.

-Hydrocolloid dressing: these stay on for days and are water proof.
-You won’t see strike through with these ones but if the barrier is breeched, or you see fluid leaking out, it’s time for a new one.
+Hydrocolloid dressing: these stay on for days and are waterproof.
+You won’t see strike-through with these but if the barrier is breached, or you see fluid leaking out, it’s time for a new one.

 Friction, heat and sweat are the elements we are trying to control when it comes to blister prevention.
 Here are our top 4 tips:

 Shoes: Most shoes require some level of breaking.
 Leather shoes in particular can be quite stiff when you first put them on and take some time to stretch and mould evenly.
 In saying this, if your shoes are far too small or big, not laced correctly or not wide enough, this may cause a blister or corn.
 Get fitted by a professional.